-Parents/legal guardians of pediatric participants who enroll at an HPO site are provided information on how to download the mobile app and/or navigate to the Web application.
-An onsite kiosk or tablet/iPad may be available at some locations to review the permission/assent and audiovisual content.
+Parents/legal guardians of pediatric participants who enroll at an HPO site are provided information on how to navigate to the Web application.
+An on-site kiosk or tablet/iPad may be available at some locations to review the permission/assent and audiovisual content.